CASIOmax/Javascript/README.md

 ## Acknowledgments

-A big thank you to [Chai Aur Code](https://www.youtube.com/@chaiaurcode) for providing such a comprehensive and easy-to-follow playlist.
-Their content has been instrumental in my learning journey.
+A big thank you to [Hitesh Choudhary](https://github.com/hiteshchoudhary) for his exceptional teaching and for creating such a comprehensive and easy-to-follow playlist.
+His content on [Chai Aur Code](https://www.youtube.com/@chaiaurcode) has been instrumental in my learning journey.

 Happy coding! ☕🚀